CAMINO WAS INSPIRED BY A LIFE–CHANGING ROAD TRIP IN THE SUMMER OF 1984…

 …driving across Spain from north to south and back in blazing heat in a tiny old black Mini.
 The landscape, the people and the lifestyle made a deep and everlasting impression, and left a burning need to recreate a piece of España back home in London.

 The Camino team have made countless journeys since, travelling all over the country and experiencing the true nature of Spain and its food and drink.
 Each time we come back with amazing memories and fresh ideas.
-And rather more addictively, a van crammed full of lovely old Spanish clobber from street markets and antique shops, that will later proudly adorn our walls.
+And from time to time, a van crammed full of lovely old Spanish clobber from street markets and antique shops, that would later proudly adorn our walls.

 Our Executive Chef Nacho del Campo hails from Vitoria, the capital of the Basque Country, a region recognised as the gastronomic heartland of Spain.
 It’s a place where wonderful food and drink, friends and family are central to living, and Nacho brings those values to Camino.

 Nacho’s style of cooking stays true to his roots – honest food and authentic flavours using only the best ingredients made all the more exciting with his incredible passion and creativity, “I like to showcase the varied and exciting produce Spain offers ” he says.
 “I treat ingredients with respect and put flavour and freshness centre stage.”

 My love of Spain started with my first trip there in the summer of 1984, a wonderful road-trip driving all over the country in a tiny black Mini (definitely the wrong colour for the severe heat in La Mancha in July).

-I drove from the Mediterranean border with France, down through Catalunya and Aragón, stopping in Zaragoza and Toledo on the way down south to Malaga, then back up to Madrid via beautiful Seville and some of the enchanting towns in Extremadura such as Badajoz, Mérida, Trujillo and Cáceres.
+I drove down through France and across the border into Spain, down through Catalunya and Aragón, stopping in Zaragoza and Toledo on the way down south to Malaga, then back up to Madrid via beautiful Seville and some of the enchanting towns in Extremadura such as Badajoz, Mérida, Trujillo and Cáceres.

 I stayed a week in Madrid with an old school friend, driving around the neighbouring countryside having a wild time, staying out all night in the city and then having churros con chocolate before heading home as it was getting light.